 - If possible please book an appointment outside of yard feeding and turnout times.

-- It is suggested that horses will benefit from a day off post treatment to help any muscles re-balance and adjust.
+- Depending on the treatment outcome it is sometimes suggested that horses will benefit from a day off post treatment to help any muscles re-balance and adjust.

 - Please ensure horses are clean and dry prior to treatment.

 - Ideally the owner needs to be present but please inform me if an alternative responsible person will be in attendance.